Danny123456789121/graphrag-businessqa-evaluation/input_references/Strategic perspectives of corporate sustainability management to develop a sustainable organization.md

 Increasing the efficiency of existing processes and products, such as raising the fuel efficiency of gasoline-fueled cars or improving the efficiency of recycling processes are examples of first-order sustainability performance.
 Second-order sustainability performance involves the introduction of new technologies, products and services such as new closed-loop electronic waste management with a focus on reuse, refurbishment and remanufacturing.

 These four propositions describe concepts of the societal value of corporate sustainability management, which is based on the integration of robust sustainability principles into the strategy content.
+The distinction made between

+13

 # 3.2 The business value of sustainable strategic management – adding the context dimension